zhang677/PTXBench/README.md

 ## Huggingface
 Other example datasets include non-4096 sequence-length attention workload records at [`Genghan/accrl-training-heavy`](https://huggingface.co/datasets/Genghan/accrl-training-heavy) and a more diverse [`flashinfer-ai/flashinfer-trace`](https://huggingface.co/datasets/flashinfer-ai/flashinfer-trace).
 The byte-exact historical s0-s6 training parquets are also retained in
 [`Genghan/PTXBench-Qwen3.6-27B-SFT`](https://huggingface.co/datasets/Genghan/PTXBench-Qwen3.6-27B-SFT).

+## Major dependencies
+- **mini-swe-agent 2.4.6**: an external, exactly pinned Python dependency used as the agent runtime and Docker environment abstraction.
+- **tinker-cookbook**: an optional, locked dependency for reproducing the Tinker SFT training and checkpoint-export workflow.

 ## Licensing and provenance